 µTAS 2018 continues a series of Conferences that are the premier forum for reporting research results in microfluidics, microfabrication, nanotechnology, integration, materials and surfaces, analysis and synthesis, and detection technologies for life science and chemistry.
 The Conference offers plenary talks as well as contributed oral presentations and posters selected from submitted abstracts.

-The deadline for abstract submissions is May 15, 2018.
+The deadline for abstract submissions is May 15, 2018, 11:59pm HST (Hawaiian Standard Time).
 Abstracts should be no more than 500 words in length, and the figures must not be longer than a single page, formatted as PDF.

 MicroTAS 2018 CONFERENCE INSTRUCTIONS FOR ABSTRACT PREPARATION